sasuw/version/README.md

 ## How It Works
 The script attempts to determine program versions using these methods, in order:
 - Tries common version flags
-- Analyzes --help output for version flags
+- Analyzes `--help` output for version flags
-- Queries package management system (dpkg)
+- Queries package management system (currently only `dpkg` on Linux)
 - Analyzes binary strings
 - Attempts execution without arguments